UC Master Gardeners, Santa Clara County, CA

 Square wooden cage for tomato support

-This method features four wooden 2”x 2”, 8-foot tall stakes arranged at 4 corners of a square pattern.
-Twenty-eight mutually orthogonal holes are drilled at 6-inch intervals beginning at 12” from the ground.
+This method features four wooden 2-inch x 2-inch, 8-foot tall stakes arranged at 4 corners of a square pattern.
+Twenty-eight mutually orthogonal holes are drilled at 6-inch intervals beginning at 12 inches from the ground.
 Thin rods (such as bamboo or dowels) are inserted into the holes between adjacent posts such that alternating parallel sides of the “square” have two parallel rods every 6 inches along their height.
-For robust plants, space posts at least 2 1/2-feet apart.
+For robust plants, space posts at least 2 1/2 feet apart.

 Advantages: